EmiKib/NIMH-Intramural-Healthy-Volunteer-Dataset-Data-Privacy-Analysis/README.md

   - A mix of quasi & sensitive-indentifers ❗

 - Health Rating	health_rating.tsv
-  - Subjective rate of how a subject would rate their health pose no data risk :white_check_mark:
+  - Subjective score of how a subject would rate their health pose no data risk :white_check_mark:

 - Mental Health Questions	mental_health_questions.tsv
--
+  - Subjective score of how a subject would rate their mental health pose no data risk :white_check_mark:

 - World Health Organization Disability Assessment Schedule 2.0 (WHODAS 2.0)	whodas.tsv